Good News! We’ve launched an all new Chat Resource Center.

 We’ve now built out a pretty solid private chat application with chat alert popups and the ability to spawn an infinite amount of private channels for private chat.
 However, you might have noticed that our channels are pretty predictable.
 It’s not real private chat unless the rooms only allow appropriate members in.

 In this tutorial, we’re going to change that, and we’ll add a layer of security to our private channels with permission-based authentication for private channels with our private chat API.
-To achieve this, we’ll be using PubNub Access Manager (PAM), which gives you access control over users, devices, channels, and keys.
+To achieve this, we’ll be using Access Manager which gives you access control over users, devices, channels, and keys.
 You’ll be able to restrict who gets access to read or write to specific channels.